RX2Solutions/RX2Solutions.github.io/_posts/2025-07-10-From Classroom to Career - A Friendly Guide for Recent College Graduates.md

 The key is to get specific.
 And if you’re not sure yet, that’s normal.
 You don’t have to have it all figured out, you just need a place to start.

+---

 ## Try This: Elimination Over Perfection

 You don’t need a dream job on day one.
 You need a direction.
 Here’s one way to find it:

-&nbsp;&nbsp;&nbsp;&nbsp;1.
-Start with a list of common careers, plenty are online.
+1. Start with a list of common careers; plenty are online.
-&nbsp;&nbsp;&nbsp;&nbsp;2.
-Cross off anything that clearly doesn’t fit your interests or lifestyle.
+2. Cross off anything that clearly doesn’t fit your interests or lifestyle.
-&nbsp;&nbsp;&nbsp;&nbsp;3.
-Read up on unfamiliar roles, just a paragraph or two.
+3. Read up on unfamiliar roles, just a paragraph or two.
-&nbsp;&nbsp;&nbsp;&nbsp;4.
-Sort what’s left into themes: business, healthcare, tech, etc.
+4. Sort what’s left into themes: business, healthcare, tech, etc.
-&nbsp;&nbsp;&nbsp;&nbsp;5.
-Watch a few “day in the life” videos for roles that interest you.
+5. Watch a few “day in the life” videos for roles that interest you.
-&nbsp;&nbsp;&nbsp;&nbsp;6.
-Compare each path to what *you* want, income, work-life balance, purpose.
+6. Compare each path to what *you* want, income, work-life balance, purpose.
-&nbsp;&nbsp;&nbsp;&nbsp;7.
-Ask around.
+7. Ask around.
 A short call with someone in the field can give real clarity.
-&nbsp;&nbsp;&nbsp;&nbsp;8.
-If possible, take a course or try an internship, there’s no better teacher than doing.
+8. If possible, take a course or try an internship, there’s no better teacher than doing.

 You don’t need to chase perfection.
 You just need a process that moves you forward.